GiulioRomualdi/cooperative_transport/README.md

 ---
 Just clone the repository in the src folder of a catkin workspace.
 Then run catkin_make.

+If you wish to start a simulation you need to copy the stock gazebo worlds, i.e., *.world.original, inside /worlds.

 Usage
 ---
 To launch the simulation with one robot type: